phillipberndt/autorandr/README.md

 after a mode switch has taken place and can notify window managers or other applications about it.

-While the script uses xrandr by default, calling it by the name `autodisper` or `auto-disper` forces it to use the [disper](http://willem.engen.nl/projects/disper/) utility, which is useful for controlling nvidia chipsets.
-The formats for fingerprinting the current setup and saving/loading the current configuration are adjusted accordingly.

 To install autorandr call `make install`, define your setup and then call `make hotplug` to install hotplug scripts.

-For Debian using auto-disper:
-To make the screen auto-configure when your computer wakes up,
-* Copy auto-disper into /usr/local/bin/
-* Copy pm-utils/40auto-disper into /etc/pm/sleep.d/
-* (Assuming gnome) Run gnome-keybinding-properties and ADD a shortcut, I called it "Run auto-disper", I set it to CTRL-F7, and the command is:
-  `auto-disper -c --default default`
-* Create a default disper setting... eg for laptop: unplug all monitors, set up the screen nicely on the laptop display.
-  Then run `auto-disper --save laptop`